rohioffl/react-app/README.md

 A successful response returns the scan ID and the number of findings.
 You can then query MongoDB for the stored scan results.

+### Persistent async workflow

+The endpoints above store progress in memory.
+The project also includes `cloudscan/async_views.py` which demonstrates how to persist scan jobs in MongoDB so progress survives restarts:

+1. Upload a key via `POST /api/prowler/async/projects`.
+2. Start a scan with `POST /api/prowler/scan/async/gcp/db/` using the returned `keyId` and `projectId`.
+3. Poll `/api/prowler/scan/status/db/<scan_id>/` until `progress` reaches 100.
+4. Query history from `/api/prowler/scanlist/db/`.

+Each scan job is stored in the `scan_jobs` collection with its status, progress and result.

 ## Testing

 Ensure the dependencies from `requirements.txt` are installed before running the tests: